 Although House floor action on funding resolutions typically occur in the latter half of March, unforeseen delays made it impossible for the House and the administration committee to complete action.
-Instead, Representative Ney, the chairman of the House Administration Committee, introduced on March 26, 2003, and obtained consideration by unanimous consent of a short-term funding extension (H.Res.
+Instead, Representative Ney, the chairman of the House Administration Committee, introduced on March 26, 2003, and obtained consideration and approval by unanimous consent of a short-term funding extension (H.Res.
 163) continuing committee funding up through April 11, 2003.
 The resolution was agreed to by unanimous consent.
+When action could not be completed within that deadline, the House by unanimous consent agreed on April 9, 2003, to H.Res.
+185, continuing funding up through May 9, 2003.